 “I always hate to compare Napoleon with Hitler, as it seems an insult to the great Emperor and warrior to connect him in any way with a squalid caucus boss and butcher.”-Commons, 28 Sep.
 1944

-A. In a publication of the Nobel Prize Library, published under the Sponsorship of the Nobel Foundation and the Swedish Academy, Kjell Stromberg tells the story of the 1953 award.
+A. By John Plumpton, Toronto, Ontario.
+In a publication of the Nobel Prize Library, published under the Sponsorship of the Nobel Foundation and the Swedish Academy, Kjell Stromberg tells the story of the 1953 award.

 Usually government leaders were not honoured, but Churchill had already been considered twice.
 Support for him had come from around the world, particularly from within Sweden.
 In 1946 a report found that Savrola was without literary merit, My Early Life was charming, but only Marlborough rough could serve as a basis for winning.
 The World Crisis was dismissed as history and historians did not win (only Theodor Mommsen was a previous winner).

 In 1948 another report committee consulted G.M.
 Trevelyan who, despite their disagreements over Macaulay, endorsed Churchill.
 The World Crisis carried great weight this time because in no other work could “the true pulse of the age be sensed so well or the direct breath of the great events be felt so clearly.”